numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

     </Expandable>

-4. Ensure your profile is setup correctly from the command line by running the following:
+4. Ensure your profile is setup correctly from the command line by running the following [dbt commands](/reference/dbt-commands).

     - [dbt compile](https://docs.getdbt.com/reference/commands/compile) &mdash; generates executable SQL from your project source files